YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

 Non-YUI libraries can also be used at either the application or mojit level.
-Because Node.js and **not** Mojito will read the contents of the library files, you need to use ``require()`` to include the library.
+Because Node.js and **not** Mojito will read the contents of the library files, you need to use the Node.js function ``require`` to include the library.
 Mojito will only confirm that the files exist.

 .. _libraries_other-loc: